 And I don't know how anybody could say that I hate Romney.

-How could I I do like Romney?
+How could I, how could I do like Romney?

 Romney came to my 20th anniversary bash.